-The mountains are said to put their signature on the wines of Valtellina and, not surprisingly, the Nebbiolo from this valley is a wine of rocks and mountain.
+The mountains are said to put their signature on the wines of Valtellina and, not surprisingly, the Nebbiolo grapes from this valley express the rocks and mountain.

 Valtellina wine is indeed a high quality wine.
 It is the result of various factors.
 First, the orientation to the South of all the vineyards and their steep slopes, which gives them an extraordinary exposure to the sun.
 Secondly, the extensive temperature range between day and night, typical of sunny and dry autumns, which allows to have healthier grape bunches and more aromatic wines.
 Also the light, shallow, loose soils, which are never wet and above all with limited yield per hectare.
 Finally, the average age of the vineyards is over 60 years and that guarantees the best quality.

 Really unique vineyards in need of great care, attention and exclusively hand-made labour.
 This viticulture on hilly slopes requires around 1,200 working hours a year per hectare – four times as many as the time needed for hill viticulture – and the harvest sometimes gets carried out with the help of a helicopter to carry the picked grapes from the terracing to the valley.

 With over nine hectares of land directly managed and with the precious contribution of over sixty trustworthy collaborators, supervised by the company’s agronomist, Aldo Rainoldi Wine House producesthe wines of the principal denominations, corresponding to the areas of Rosso di Valtellina Doc and Valtellin a Superiore Docg.
 The latter denomination groups together the subzones of Sassella, Grumello, Inferno and Valgella, guaranteeing the quality of the most interesting Chiavennasca.c